rijahasan/Multilingual-Sexism-Classification/README.md

 - Inspired by NYCU’s 2024 winning strategy
 - Applied to both original and cross‑translated datasets

-All tasks used cross-translation and observed significant improvement in ICM, ICM Norm, and F1 scores.
+All tasks used cross-translation in training and observed significant improvement in ICM, ICM Norm, and F1 scores.

 ---

 ## Tasks